dbashford/hapi-route-builder/README.md

 ## Route Defaults

 To utilize default configuration across routes instantiate an `RBDefault`.
 It takes as part of its constructor a function that takes a `RouteBuilder` instance.
-You can then chain any of the `RouteBuilder` functions.
+Any of the `RouteBuilder` functions can then be chained.

 Add the `RBDefault` instance to the RouteBuilder staticly using `RouteBuilder.addDefault`.